male and female student observing machine

 Qualifications or experience

-- A typical applicant would usually have post-school higher education such as an HNC, or equivalent, or part of a degree course, together with appropriate work experience.
+• A typical applicant would usually have a level 3 qualification such as A level, or equivalent (BTEC, City and Guilds, Apprenticeship), together with appropriate work experience.

 Please contact Learning at Work to discuss this course and entry requirements in more detail.